 For mountain biking and gravel riding, the history of FKT records is harder to trace, and there’s no official database for routes and times.
 However, the popularization of FKT record attempts in recent years is more clear-cut.

-One of the most well-known off-road routes is the Tour Divide route.
-There is an organized race every year, which was documented in the 2011 documentary ‘Ride the Divide,’ but riders can also attempt the route solo too.
+One of the most well-known off-road routes is the Great Divide MTB route which traverses the length of the Rocky Mountains.
+There is an organized race (called the Tour Divide) every year, which was documented in the 2011 documentary ‘Ride the Divide,’ but riders can also attempt the route solo too.
 The current men’s and women’s record holders are Mike Hall, who set a time of 13d:22h:51m in 2016, and Lael Wilcox, who set a time of 15:10:59 in 2015.
 Hall, a well-known and respected endurance cyclist, died in 2017 after being hit by a motorist during the Indian Pacific Wheel Race.

 Another well-known effort came from Rebecca Rusch in 2013, when she set an FKT on the Kokopelli Trail, which travels 160-miles of remote desert terrain between Moab, Utah and western Colorado.
 Rusch’s time lasted until late last year when Kait Boyle set a new women’s record of 13 hours and 7 minutes.